The energy distance for ensemble and scenario reduction

-Similarly as to the binary tree example we observe that the weights of the energy distance reduction are more equally distributed.
+We observe that the overall behavior is similarly to Bernoulli random walk example but less clear in favor for the energy distance.
+The energy distance reduction results tend to have a superior behavior concerning the mean properties.
+Concerning the approximation of the correct variance structure, the results are mixed.
+For $m=2$ and $m=3$, the Wasserstein distance covers the true variance pattern slightly better than the energy distance reduction.
+Vice versa for $m=4$ and $m=5$, where the energy distance has preferable variance behavior.
+Again, we see that the weights of the energy distance reduction are more equally distributed.
 For instance for $m=4$ (Figures \ref{fig_load_exact_energy_m_4} and \ref{fig_load_exact_wasserstein_m_4}), the Wasserstein distance has a maximum weight of 0.47 for the May'19 trajectory and a minimum weight of 0.14 for the Jan'19 trajectory.
 In contrast, the energy distance reduction leads to a maximum and minimum weight of 0.30 and 0.21.
 Thus, we expect more stable and better mixed results from energy distance reductions.
 Further, we observe that the Wasserstein distance reduction has the tendency to choose slightly more extreme trajectories.
 Consider e.g. $m=4$: The Wasserstein distance selected Aug'17 as representative summer trajectory.
 However, this Aug'17 trajectory has the lowest night load among all considered trajectories in the scenario set.
 The energy distance selects the Jul'19 path for the representative summer trajectory.
-This, has a slightly higher overall demand level, also during the night hours.
+This has a slightly higher overall demand level, also during the night hours.
 For $m=3$, we observe a similar selection pattern.
-The energy distances chooses Dec'18 as representative winter trajectory whereas the Wasserstein distance goes for Jan'19.
+The energy distance chooses Dec'18 as representative winter trajectory whereas the Wasserstein distance selects the Jan'19.
 The latter has a more distinct evening peak.